-Outbound Chat: Single Click Chat (SCC) & Containerization
+Outbound Chat: White-Label & Single Click Chat (SCC)

 Traditionally, Chat & Messaging are built on the premise of the “Code Snippet” deployment.
 Embed Chat on your website and invest heavily to ensure your buyers and customers are arriving at the correct location.
 Companies spend millions on marketing and sales campaigns to drive traffic to their website, so it’s critical to deploy a chat metaphor that captures lead activity on the website, versus the archaic “Web submission form”.
 Buyers want to talk right now, without having to provide personal information.
 That’s the traditional “inbound” methodology – of course predicated on the outbound investment that triggered the inbound lead.

 So what is outbound Chat and where is the intersection with the Sales Engagement space?
 Using Chat in the Sales Engagement space isn’t possible without an atypical underlying chat architecture.
 In addition, that "atypical" metaphor is critical to evade clunky integrations.
 Enter Ramble Chat.
 Ramble has a patent-pending technology referred to as Single Click Chat (SCC).
 SCC isn’t predicated on the traditional chat deployment via a corporate website for inbound lead activity.
 Its unique architecture enables businesses to deploy chat and messaging anywhere in the digital universe, from any device or location, to help organizations meet their buyers at the very moment of interest.
 Engage prospects where they are, not where you want them to be (on your website).
 Since Ramble’s SCC can embed chat anywhere, including email campaigns, signatures, sales proposals, and market campaigns - the use case opportunities are endless and provide a new lens of which to look.